reinhart1010/nix/docs/en/common/terminalizer.md

 ---
 layout: page
 title: common/terminalizer (English)
-description: "Utility program which records the terminal and generate animated GIFs or share a video."
+description: "Record the terminal, generate animated GIFs and a web player, and optionally upload to <https://terminalizer.com>."
-content_hash: e2bf2fc0e6313f5f868edc7e5877692e3f9bcb37
+content_hash: dcfbaa92985d4687255702487c629383213c4bff
-last_modified_at: 2024-01-25
+last_modified_at: 2024-02-13
 tldri18n_status: 2
 ---
 # terminalizer

-Utility program which records the terminal and generate animated GIFs or share a video.
+Record the terminal, generate animated GIFs and a web player, and optionally upload to <https://terminalizer.com>.
+See also: `asciinema`.
 More information: <https://terminalizer.com>.

 - Create the global configuration directory: